HI-FRIENDS-SDC2/hi-friends/docs/reproducibility.md

 # SDC2 Reproducibility award

-Here we provide links foe earch item in the reproducibility of the solution check list.
+In this section we provide links for earch item in the reproducibility award check list.

 ## Reproducibility of the solution check list

 Well-documented

-- [ ] High-level description of what/who the software is for is available
+- [X] High-level description of what/who the software is for is available [the HI-FRIENDS solution to the SDC2](https://hi-firends-sdc2.readthedocs.io/en/latest/#the-hi-friends-solution-to-the-sdc2)
-- [ ] High-level description of what the software does is available
+- [X] High-level description of what the software does is available [software general description](https://hi-firends-sdc2.readthedocs.io/en/latest/#workflow-general-description)
-- [ ] High-level description of how the software works is available
+- [X] High-level description of how the software works is available [workflow](https://hi-friends-sdc2.readthedocs.io/en/latest/workflow/)
 - [ ] Documentation consists of clear, step-by-step instructions
 - [ ] Documentation gives examples of what the user can see at each step e.g. screenshots or command-line excerpt
 - [ ] Documentation uses monospace fonts for command-line inputs and outputs, source code fragments, function names, class names etc